nathanvda/rails3-template/README.markdown

 # Rails3-template

-This is a template, for use with rails3, that includes
+This is an empty rails 3 application that includes

 - jquery and jquery-ui
 - rspec2, factory-girl and cucumber
 - haml
 - simplecov (for ruby 1.9.2)

-To use this template, create a new rails project as follows:

-    rails new your-new-name --template=/path/to/this/template

-i wonder, but it would be nice if something like

-    rails new you-other-new-name --template=http://github.com/nathanvda/rails3-template.git

-would work?
+To use this template, copy this folder and rename it; also rename the module inside the `config/application.rb`.

+That should hopefully get me started quicker with each new rails 3 project :)

+## To do

+I should investigate rails 3 templates as an alternative ...

 ## Copyright